 American Express Membership Rewards

-American Express Membership Rewards, the points earned from the Platinum Card from American Express or the American Express Gold Card, does not allow points transfers between two different accounts.
+American Express Membership Rewards, the points earned from the Platinum Card from American Express or the American Express Gold Card, do not allow points transfers between two different accounts.
 Even if both users reside at the same address, it’s not possible to transfer points between two Membership Rewards accounts.

 Instead, you’re allowed to transfer Membership Rewards points directly to another user’s frequent flyer account – so long as that person is an authorized user on your account.